anandu06dev/ng4StarterKit/README.md

 **» Bounded context pattern**<br/>

-The bounded context pattern in Domain-Driven Design defines areas inside a domain model by decomposing a domain to multiple domains.
+The bounded context pattern in Domain-Driven Design defines fragments inside a domain model by decomposing a domain into subdomains.
 In an service-based environment the bounded context marks the boundaries of an application service.
 This is similar to feature (domain) modules where we mark the boundries based on features.
 Applying the bounded context pattern to feature modules allows us to structure modules by an domain-driven approach.
 An application service is a concretion of the bounded context pattern.
 The following meta model illustrates the interaction between the bounded context pattern and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)